Apple Cider Vinegar Review -- Bottled Liquids and Pills

 Several small studies have shown that in healthy people without diabetes, consuming apple cider vinegar with a meal can reduce the rise in blood sugar levels after eating (Johnston, MedGenMed 2006).
 For example, one study among eleven healthy adults found that consuming about a half a tablespoon of apple cider vinegar (added to 1 ½ ounces of water sweetened with 1 teaspoon of saccharine) during a high-glycemic meal (a bagel with butter and 7 ounces of orange juice) reduced the increase in blood sugar an hour after eating by 54% compared to when the same meal was consumed with the water and saccharine mixture but without apple cider vinegar (Johnston, J Am Diet Assoc 2005).

-A study of 12 healthy adults who consumed approximately 1 ¾ tablespoons of liquid apple cider vinegar (about 5% acetic acid, providing 1,250 mg of acetic acid) found that average blood sugar levels 30 minutes after a small meal (a buttered bagel and juice) were 12% lower than when the vinegar was not taken or when vinegar tablets (vinegar type not specified) were taken with the meal.
+A study of 12 healthy adults who consumed approximately 1 ¾ tablespoons of liquid apple cider vinegar (about 5% acetic acid, providing 1,250 mg of acetic acid) with a small meal found that average blood sugar levels 30 minutes after the meal (a buttered bagel and juice) were 12% lower with the vinegar than when the vinegar was not taken or when vinegar tablets (vinegar type not specified) were taken with the meal.
 The lack of efficacy of the tablets (4 tablets taken whole or crushed and dissolved in water) may be attributable to the lower amount of acetic acid they provided (700 mg total), although it might be dangerous to use tablets with higher concentrations of acetic acid, as discussed below.
 A separate two-month trial by the same researchers among 23 healthy adults found that insulin resistance decreased by 12% among those who took 2 tablespoons of red wine vinegar twice daily with meals (providing at total of 3,600 mg of acetic acid per day) while insulin resistance increased by 7% in those who took 2 vinegar tablets (providing a total of 45 mg of acetic acid) daily with meals.
 The researchers concluded that "... in healthy adults, commercial vinegar pills with acetic acid content ranging from 45 - 700 mg acetic acid per serving are not effective for improving glycemic control (Johnston, FASB J 2018).

 In a study among 11 adults with insulin resistance and 10 adults with type 2 diabetes, consuming about a half a tablespoon of apple cider vinegar (added to 1 ½ ounces of water sweetened with 1 teaspoon of saccharine) before a meal (containing 87 mg of carbohydrates) reduced the increase in blood sugar levels among those who were insulin resistant by 64% and improved insulin sensitivity by 34%, compared to placebo.
 In those with type 2 diabetes, there was a slight improvement in insulin sensitivity, but no significant improvement in blood sugar levels, compared to placebo (Johnston, Diabetes Care 2004).
 A study among eleven men and women with type 2 diabetes who consumed a snack at bedtime (1 oz. of cheese) with either two tablespoons of apple cider vinegar or two tablespoons of water found those who consumed the snack with apple cider vinegar had a greater average decrease (- 0.26 mmol/l) in fasting blood sugar in the morning compared to those who consumed the snack with water (-0.15 mmol/l) (White, Diabetes Care 2007).
 A larger study in Pakistan among 110 men and women with type 2 diabetes who were taking a common anti-diabetes drug (metformin + sitagliptin) and instructed on American Diabetes Association dietary guidelines found that those who consumed apple cider vinegar once daily for three months had statistically significant average decreases in fasting blood sugar (- 7.5%), HbA1C (- 7.2%), total cholesterol (- 6%) and triglyceride levels (- 6.2%), while those who consumed a placebo (water artificially flavored to taste like vinegar) did not.
 The daily dose taken was one tablespoon of organic apple cider (American Garden) containing 5% acetic acid added to approximately 7 oz. of water and consumed with dinner (Kausar, Int J Med Res Health Sci 2019).